sentient-io/AI-Agents/README.md

 3. Wasabi
     1. Wasabi_WorkFlow.json (Create a new worflow in n8n then import this file.)

+4. Speak-Identification
+    1. Speak-Identification_WorkFlow.json (Create a new worflow in n8n then import this file.)

-4. Action Agent
+5. Action Agent
     1. ActionAgent_Workflow.json (Create a new worflow in n8n then import this file.)
-    2. It have manage all MCP Servers tools.(ASR, Elasticsearch & Wasabi)
+    2. It have manage all MCP Servers tools.(ASR, Elasticsearch, Wasabi & Speak-Identification)

 ## MCP-servers
 1. ASR: